Navigating

 Introduction

-a large unprecedented number of U.S. citizens began to adopt children
+number of U.S. citizens began to adopt children from orphanages

-from orphanages abroad.
-There are many geopolitical, social, legal,
+abroad.
+There are many geopolitical, social, legal, economic,

-economic, and spiritual factors underlying this phenomenon (Hamilton
+and spiritual factors underlying this phenomenon (Hamilton &

 Service, from 1990 to 1997 entry visas were issued to 72,962 orphans